 - Mentored Research Scientist Development Award (Parent K01)

-NHLBI seeks training career applications (K01 - Mentored Research Scientist Development Award) in the following research focus areas:
+The NHLBI seeks training career applications on highly innovative research in the following areas:

-- Highly innovative epidemiological research that elucidates the mechanisms, etiology, pathogenesis, prevention, diagnosis and treatment of heart, lung, blood diseases and sleep disorders.
+- Epidemiological research that elucidates the mechanisms, etiology, pathogenesis, prevention, diagnosis and treatment of heart, lung, and blood diseases and sleep disorders.

-- Biostatistics research leading to the development of new methods for designing and analyzing clinical studies, including clinical trials, epidemiologic and genetics studies in heart, lung, blood diseases and sleep disorders.
+- Biostatistics research leading to the development of innovative methods for designing studies and analyzing data in clinical and population-based research.
+This may include clinical trials and epidemiologic, genomic, proteomic, or metabolomic studies in heart, lung, blood diseases and sleep disorders.

-- Comparative effectiveness research that involves the comparison of screening, diagnostic, preventive or treatment strategies of heart, lung, blood diseases and sleep disorders using appropriate methods from randomized controlled trials to the analysis of electronic medical records.
+- Outcomes research involving the comparison of screening, diagnostic, preventive or treatment strategies for heart, lung, blood diseases and sleep disorders.

 To prepare this application, use the Parent K01 Program Announcement PA-14-044.